Pasquale Barra

-Pasquale Barra ([paˈskwaːle ˈbarra]; 18 January 1942 – 27 February 2015) was an Italian Camorrista who was a senior member and hitman for the Nuova Camorra Organizzata (NCO), a Camorra organization in Naples.
+Pasquale Barra ([paˈskwaːle ˈbarra]; 18 January 1942 – 27 February 2015) was an Italian Camorrista who was a senior member and hitman for the Nuova Camorra Organizzata (NCO), a Camorra organisation in Naples.
 Barra has the distinction of being the first NCO member to become a pentito, when he decided to collaborate with Italian Justice in 1982.

 Barra sported numerous nicknames, both self-appointed and those given to him.
 The first one was 'o Studente ("the Student"), which was given to him by Cutolo during his years as a student in Ottaviano.
 Then there was his public nickname, 'o Nimale ("the Animal"), which was allegedly given to him by the Italian media.
 The third one was Alias, a self-appointed war name.

+He killed 67 men in jail.

 Biography

 Association with the NCO

 A native of Ottaviano, the same town near Naples where Neapolitan crime boss Raffaele Cutolo was born, Barra was the first and most devoted member of Cutolo's gang ever since they were both teenagers.
-At 6' 3" tall, he was physically impressive with a lean and athletic build.
-When Cutolo set up the NCO at their hometown on October 24, 1970, Barra became his second in command and immediately took charge of reinforcing all intimidation, extortion and racketeering activities within their territory.
-He became a full-time killer for the organization, favoring the use of knives and butchery tools over guns and automatic weapons to carry out his hits.
+At 6'3" tall, he was physically impressive with a lean and athletic build.
+When Cutolo set up the NCO at their hometown on 24 October 1970, Barra became his second in command and immediately took charge of reinforcing all intimidation, extortion and racketeering activities within their territory.
+He became a full-time killer for the organisation, favouring the use of knives and butchery tools over guns and automatic weapons to carry out his hits.